TechnoTeam-Bildverarbeitung-GmbH/DUGR_GUI/README.md

 you can either download the Code here from Github or grab the version you like from the following cloud link (installer included for newer versions):

 https://cloud.tu-ilmenau.de/s/PyG785oapRqCNCM

+## Documentation
+The folder doc contains further documentation regarding the usage of the GUI and a description of the calculation steps